darkhorse1998/Notes/Python/Concepts.md

 If a single barber switches between the 2 chairs and cuts hair, it would be concurrency. \
 If 2 barbers attend to 2 chairs at the same time and cut hair, it would be parallelism.

+## Pilars in OOP

+### Abstraction

+Abstraction is the concept of hiding all the implementation of your class away from anything outside of the class. \
+Example: When we call a method of a class, we don't care about how it is working.
+Say, `list.append()`

+Inheritance: Inheritance is the mechanism for creating a child class that can inherit behavior and properties from a parent(derived) class.

+Encapsulation: Encapsulation is the method of keeping all the state, variables, and methods private unless declared to be public.

+Polymorphism: Polymorphism is a way of interfacing with objects and receiving different forms or results. \
+Example: Function overriding, when we inherit and overwrite the function in a child class.